invisible-college/robot-heart-book/image_loading.md

 Adding a Third-Party Library
 ============================

-1. Add the jar file (in this case, picasso-
+1. Download the jar file (in this case, picasso-2.5.2.jar) from Square's github page: http://square.github.io/picasso/
+2. Move it into your main module (usually called app) into the lib directory.
+3. Add it to your build.gradle.